HillyAttic/stealdealsv1/README.md

 yarn dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

+## Admin Panel Setup

+The admin panel is protected with secure authentication using JWT tokens and HTTP-only cookies.
+To access the admin panel:

+1. Navigate to `/admin/login` in your browser
+2. Log in with your admin credentials (set in `.env.local`)
+3. Admin sessions expire after 24 hours for security

+For production deployment:
+- Use strong, unique passwords
+- Enable HTTPS
+- Consider implementing additional security measures like rate limiting
+- Regularly rotate your JWT_SECRET

 ## Project Structure